altocodenl/TODIS/readme.md

 ## What are digital data systems and why do they exist?

+Originally, computers were built to perform long mathematical calculations.
+We still consider computers to be calculators, but in reality, most of their uses go beyond mere calculation: computers not only calculate, but also store the data on which they calculate (both the inputs and the results).
+And most of their work is no longer concerned with mathematical calculations, but rather with decision making, communication between humans, entertainment and record keeping.
+This broader role of computers is what makes data systems possible.

 A data system is any system that is capable of doing three things:

 1. Communicate data